zkzk5214/CV_Proj/Proj1/README.md

 deadline: 02/28/2020

 ## Assignment
-1.Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
+1. Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
-2.Give an overview of what your are doing for the project.
+2. Give an overview of what your are doing for the project.
-3.Show some of your initial promising results.
+3. Show some of your initial promising results.
-4.What difficulties are you running in to?
+4. What difficulties are you running in to?
-5.What ideas do you have to overcome these difficulties?
+5. What ideas do you have to overcome these difficulties?

 ## Reference